rothos/protocol_1/index.md

 1. _Meditation for the Love of It_, Kempton
 1. <https://vividness.live/2015/11/27/emptiness-form-and-dzogchen-ethics/> last accessed: 20200413
 1. Maté, Gabor. _Scattered minds: The origins and healing of attention deficit disorder._ Vintage Canada, 2011.
+1. Bollas, Christopher. _The shadow of the object: Psychoanalysis of the unthought known._ Columbia University Press, 1987.
+1. Bollas, Christopher, and Sacha Bollas. _Catch them before they fall: The psychoanalysis of breakdown._ Vol. 978.
+No. 0-63726.
+Routledge, 2012.
+1. Sidman, Murray. _Coercion and its fallout._ Boston: Authors Cooperative, 1989.
+1. Walker, Pete. _Complex PTSD: From surviving to thriving: A guide and map for recovering from childhood trauma._ Createspace Independent Pub, 2013.
+1. Ratcliffe, Matthew. _Experiences of depression: A study in phenomenology._ OUP Oxford, 2014.
+1. Sarasvathy, Saras D. _Effectuation: Elements of entrepreneurial expertise._ Edward Elgar Publishing, 2009.
+1. Bohm, David. _On dialogue._ Routledge, 2013.
+1. Johnson-Laird, Philip Nicholas. _Mental models: Towards a cognitive science of language, inference, and consciousness._ No. 6.
+Harvard University Press, 1983.
+1. Churchland, Paul M. _Plato's camera: How the physical brain captures a landscape of abstract universals._ MIT press, 2012.
+1. Anderson, Michael L. _After phrenology: Neural reuse and the interactive brain._ MIT Press, 2014.
+1. Simon, Herbert A. "Bounded rationality."
+Utility and probability.
+Palgrave Macmillan, London, 1990.
+15-18.

 <div style='margin-top: 10em'></div>